safiabduljamil/European-Football-Matches/README.md

 ![127 0 0 1_8050_ (3)](https://github.com/user-attachments/assets/4be6b63c-b10c-4ae0-9a57-8535936a17ac)

-💡 Note: Make sure you have Python 3.10 or higher installed before running the above command.
+💡 Note: Ensure you have Python 3.10 or higher installed before running the above command.
 ```bash